-Throughout all four years of medical school, every student in the UMED program participates in: A Longitudinal Community Project, didactic seminars (M1 and M2); Online modules (M3-M4) comprising a four-credit experience.
-Two additional credits are represented by the 2 week, mandatory, full time, intensive Policy and Advocacy Forum for M4s only, an intensive capstone experience in public health policy and advocacy, which comprises the remainder of credit towards the total of 6 credit hours.
+Throughout all four years of medical school, every student in the UMED program participates in: A Longitudinal Community Project plus final paper (2 credits), didactic seminars in M1 and M2 (2 credits); an online course in M3 (1 credit) and a one week intensive Policy and Advocacy Forum for M4s only (1 credit), which comprises a total of 6 credit hours.

 Relationship to the overall curriculum:

 The course is consistent with the active learning principles infused into the current curriculum and emphasizes prior preparation, self-directed learning, active participation, and group collaboration and tangible work products with formative and summative feedback as a key component of learning and finally, course evaluation and redesign as a key principle of development and improvement of the course.
 It enhances the overall curriculum’s increasing focus on population medicine.